-

 About Us

 LifeShare is a nonprofit organ procurement organization (OPO) dedicated to the recovery of organs and tissue for transplant purposes.
 We are committed to caring for the families that are touched by donation.
-LifeShare team members are a wonderful group of caring professionals who regardless of their role contribute to our core purpose of saving of lives.
+LifeShare team members are a wonderful group of caring professionals who regardless of their role contribute to our core purpose of saving lives and inspiring hope.

 Shape Divider - Style triangle_asymmetrical